sdras/vue-directory-tree/README.md

 🎋 Often when we're excited about contributing to a project, it takes a little while to understand the codebase even before we get started.
 It's estimated that developers spend 70% of their time reading code and only 30% writing.
 This project documents how Vue.js is set up with special notes taken from a Vue core meeting with Evan You.
 This should help guide people through the directory structure and give context to how and why things are set up the way that they are so that they can get set up to contribute as soon as possible.

-Shows the whole Vue repo directory structure, with only the relevant pieces shown initially.
+Shows the whole Vue.js repo directory structure, with only the sections with notes shown initially.
 Any files that we have more info on have a note (exposed on hover).
 All notes and open directories are in the Vuex store.

 ![demo-image](https://s3-us-west-2.amazonaws.com/s.cdpn.io/28963/vue-directory.png)